AntonioTorres23/OpenGL_Notes/Overview On Textures.md

 **Loading and Creating Textures**

 The first thing we need to do to actually use textures is to load them into our application.
-Texture images can be stored in dozens of file formats, each with their own structure and ordering of data, so how do we get those
+Texture images can be stored in dozens of file formats, each with their own structure and ordering of data, so how do we get those images in our application?
+One solution would be to choose a file format we'd like to use, say .PNG and write our own image loader to convert the image format into a large array of bytes.
+While it's not very hard to write your own image loader, it's still cumbersome and what if you want to support more file formats?
+You'd then have to write an image loader for each format you want to support.

+Another solution, and probably a good one, is to use an image-loading library that supports several popular formats and does all the hard work for us.
+A library like `stb_image.h`

+**stb_image.h**